-Simple image similarity cannot resolve fine-grained images difference and perform poor for adversarial images \cite{moosavi2016deepfool}, SAR images\cite{deledalle2014exploiting}, etc. To exemplify this challenge, two pairs of claim and document from insufficient multimodal samples in Factify dataset \cite{mishraFactify2021} are presented in Table \ref{tbl:insufficient_multimodal_images}.
-First sample shows that two separate images of a politician taken in direct point-of-view, sitting at the exact same table, in the exact same room, giving televised speech on different days for different issue.
+Simple image similarity cannot resolve fine-grained images differences and perform poorly for adversarial images \cite{moosavi2016deepfool}, SAR images\cite{deledalle2014exploiting}, etc. To exemplify this challenge, two pairs of claim and document from insufficient multimodal samples in Factify dataset \cite{mishraFactify2021} are presented in Table~\ref{tbl:insufficient_multimodal_images}.
+The first sample shows two separate images of a politician taken in direct point-of-view, sitting at the exact same table, in the exact same room, giving a televised speech on different days for different issues.
 In both images, the politician is wearing a suit, in one image black, and in the other white.
-In this case, the images are likely to yield high similarity with respect to their content, but they should be considered different images and representative of different information contextually.
-Second sample presents two images of the same nature, where the politician wearing same white suit and ear plugs, but with a news broadcasting logo overlaid on the upper right of claim image, and the other document image with no news channel logo visible.
-The main discrepancy is presented between text and image in document which reports that the politician is wearing a white mask during the video-conference.
+In this case, the images are likely to yield high similarity with respect to their content, but they should be considered different images and representative of different contextual information.
+The second sample presents two images of the same nature, where the politician is wearing the same white suit and ear plugs but with a news broadcasting logo overlaid on the upper right corner of claim image, and the other document image with no news channel logo visible.
+The main discrepancy is presented between text and image in document which reports that the politician is wearing a white mask during the video conference.
 Therefore, although the document text provide supporting evidence about the claim but the image is missing important context information.
-On the contrary, the sample in Table \ref{tbl:support_multimodal_images} presents two images having low content overlap but the document image corresponds to its textual content that supports the politician death information as presented in claim image.
+On the contrary, the sample in Table~\ref{tbl:support_multimodal_images} presents two images having low content overlap but the document image corresponds to its textual content that supports the politician death information as presented in claim image.
 Thus, the right image should be considered as supporting image and representative of same information contextually with corresponded claim image.